Saint Guinefort: Legend

 Guinefort's story is a variation on the well-travelled "dog defends master's child against animal assailant" motif, as indexed in the international classification system as B524ff, similar to the Welsh story of the dog Gelert.

-In one of the earliest versions of the story, described by the Dominican friar Stephen of Bourbon in 1250, Guinefort the greyhound belonged to a knight who lived in a castle near Lyon.
-One day, the knight went hunting, leaving his infant son in the care of Guinefort.
-When he returned, he found the nursery in chaos – the cradle overturned, the child nowhere to be seen and Guinefort greeted his master with bloody jaws.
-Believing Guinefort to have devoured his son, the knight slew the dog.
-He then heard a child crying; he turned over the cradle and found his son lying there, safe and sound, along with the body of a viper bloody from dog bites.
+In one of the earliest versions of the story, described by the Dominican friar Stephen of Bourbon in 1250, Guinefort the greyhound belonged to a Lord who lived in a castle near Lyon.

+One day, the unnamed Lord and Lady of the castle left their infant son home alone, sleeping in his cradle.
+When the nurse returned to the house, she found the nursery in chaos – the cradle spattered with blood and Guinefort sat beside it with bloody jaws.
+Her screams drew first the Lady of the house and then the Lord.
+He, believing Guinefort to have devoured his son, slew the dog with his sword.
+Only then did the family approach to find their son sleeping in his cradle, safe and sound, along with the body of a snake killed by dog bites.
 Guinefort had killed the snake and saved the child.
 On realizing the mistake the family dropped the dog down a well, covered it with stones and planted trees around it, setting up a shrine for Guinefort.

-Upon learning of the dog's martyrdom, the locals venerated the dog as a saint and visited his shrine of trees when they were in need, especially mothers with sick children.
+Upon learning of the dog's martyrdom, the local peasants venerated the dog as a saint and visited his shrine when they were in need, especially mothers with sick children.
+They honored the dog as a martyr who could help heal sicknesses and other needs.

-The full English translation of Stephen of Bourbon's account reads:

-"In the diocese of Lyons, near the enclosed nun's village called Neuville, on the estate of the Lord of Villars, was a castle, the lord of which and his wife had a baby boy.
-One day, when the lord and lady had gone out of the house, and the nurse had done likewise, leaving the baby alone in the cradle, a huge serpent entered the house and approached the baby's cradle.

-Seeing this, the greyhound, which had remained behind, chased the serpent and, attacking it beneath the cradle, upset the cradle and bit the serpent all over, which defended itself, biting the dog equally severely.

-Finally, the dog killed it and threw it well away from the cradle.
-The cradle, the floor, the dog's mouth and head were all drenched in the serpent's blood.
-Although badly hurt by the serpent, the dog remained on guard beside the cradle.